Summary of Benefits for District Employees

 Important information for employees that retire and return to work for Greenville County Schools

-If you are a retiree who returned to work in a full‐time position or you averaged 30 hours per week in a part‐time or variable‐hour position, you are eligible for active benefits.
-If you are covered by the State Health Plan as a retiree, you may choose to enroll as an active employee or keep your retiree coverage (as long as you or your covered dependents are not eligible for Medicare).
+If you are a retiree and return to work in a non-benefits eligible position you will be subject to provisions of the Affordable Care Act and Medicare Secondary Payor Laws.
+This means that you may be eligible for active benefits if you do not take a 26 week break in employment.
 If you or any of your covered dependents are eligible for Medicare, you CANNOT be covered as a PEBA retiree and must be enrolled as an active employee under Greenville County Schools.
 Please view or download Working Retiree Notice for IMPORTANT information regarding the working retiree provisions under PEBA and how it will IMPACT your retiree insurance.

 Retirement Benefits and Options

 The SCRS (South Carolina Retirement System) no longer prints annual member statements.
 To get a copy of your SCRS member statement, you will need to log into SCRS Member Access.
 If you have not registered for Member Access, you will need your current contribution balance before you start the registration process.
 If you do not have this figure available, call SCRS at 1-888-260-9430.

 - Go to the Retirement System Website – www.peba.sc.gov/retirement.html.

 - Click on “Member Access” located on the left side of the page.